Warzone2053/The_Dominion_Covenant/model_legislation/The National Militia Act.md

 Pursuant to the mandate established in **Article V, Section 5 of the Constitution of Government**, this Act establishes the detailed organization, command structure, training, discipline, and rules of conduct for the **Regulated Militias of the Provinces**.
 Its purpose is to ensure the militias are a professional, integrated, and constitutionally-grounded force capable of fulfilling their duty as the sole guardians of the common defense.

+AND WHEREAS the defense of the nation is a shared and binding duty of all citizens, fulfilled through **universal service** as mandated by the **Core Immutable Principles**;

 ---

 ### ARTICLE I: ORGANIZATION AND COMMAND